RichardDShipman/N_Glycopeptide_Finder/README.md

-# N_Glycopeptide_Sequence_Finder
+# Glycopeptide_Sequence_Finder

 17JAN2025 -- Richard Shipman

 ## Overview

-Glycopeptide Sequence Finder is a Python script designed to process protein sequences from a FASTA file, digest/cleave them using user-specified proteases, identify N-linked glycopeptides using N-sequon "N[^P][STC]" (NX[STC], X NOT P), and calculate their properties, such as mass, hydrophobicity, and glycosylation sites.
-The output is written to a CSV file, enabling easy integration into downstream analyses.
+Glycopeptide Sequence Finder is a Python script that processes protein sequences from a FASTA file to find amino acid sequences which may or may not contain the post-translational modification glycosylation, the attachment of glycans (polysaccharides) to protein sequences.
+It uses user-specified proteases to digest and cleave protein sequences into amino acid sequences.
+The script then identifies N-linked glycopeptides using glycosylation sequon (motifs) like the N-sequon “N[^P][STC]” (NX[STC], where X is not P).
+It calculates the properties of these glycopeptides, including mass, hydrophobicity, and glycosylation sites.
+Additionally, the script gathers information from the inputted FASTA file to create a predicted digested glycopeptide (peptide sequence backbone) library.
+The output is written to a CSV file, making it easy to integrate into downstream analyses.

 ## Features